 Pursuant to a fuel supply agreement between Millar Western and WPLP dated as of March 2, 2015, Millar Western supplies wood waste to the Whitecourt Biomass Facility.
 The fuel supply agreement has a term of 15 years (extendable to 20 years upon mutual agreement between Millar Western and WPLP), and includes sharing mechanisms with Millar Western when the spot price for electricity differs from a contractually-agreed upon amount.
-Whitecourt receives biomass material from Millar Western's Whitecourt sawmill and pulp mill, located approximately three kilometres away from the Whitecourt Biomass Facility, and their Fox Creek sawmill which is located approximately 65 kilometres away.
+Wood waste fuel is delivered by a third party transport company at Whitecourt Biomass Facility's cost.